EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 -  Don’t break invariants around balances, roots, or auth without explicit migration logic.

-## The new changes added
+## 5 The new changes added
-- Make original contracts upgradable.
+- To be make original contracts upgradable, the following contracts are changed.
-  1. `blockchain_assets/contracts/proof_verification/RollupProofVerificationKey.sol`
+    - `blockchain_assets/contracts/proof_verification/RollupProofVerificationKey.sol`

-  2. `blockchain_assets/contracts/proof_verification/RollupProofVerifier.sol`
+    - `blockchain_assets/contracts/proof_verification/RollupProofVerifier.sol`

-  3. `blockchain_assets/contracts/X509/Allowlist.sol`
+    - `blockchain_assets/contracts/X509/Allowlist.sol`

-  4. `blockchain_assets/contracts/X509/Certified.sol`
+    - `blockchain_assets/contracts/X509/Certified.sol`

-  5. `blockchain_assets/contracts/X509/X509.sol`
+    - `blockchain_assets/contracts/X509/X509.sol`

-  6. `blockchain_assets/contracts/Nightfall.sol`
+     - `blockchain_assets/contracts/Nightfall.sol`

-  7. `blockchain_assets/contracts/RoundRobin.sol`
+    - `blockchain_assets/contracts/RoundRobin.sol`

-- Add V2 updates, and their related contract unit test.
+- To test if aforementioned contracts are upgradable, we add V2 updates of these contracts, and also their related contract unit tests to show that we can upgrade them to expected version.

-This is to make sure contract changes in last step are able to be updated.
-And also give the contract unit test, so every update should follow this pattern, do write contract unit test.
+    This step also give an example to show how to write the contract unit test for upgrable contracts, so every update should follow this pattern, do write contract unit test.
+Belows are the v2 contract and its contract unit test.
-  1. `blockchain_assets/contracts/proof_verification/RollupProofVerifierV2.sol`
+    - `blockchain_assets/contracts/proof_verification/RollupProofVerifierV2.sol`
      `blockchain_assets/test_contracts/RollupProofVerifier_V2.t.sol`

-  2. `blockchain_assets/contracts/Nightfall_V2.sol`
+    - `blockchain_assets/contracts/Nightfall_V2.sol`
      `blockchain_assets/test_contracts/Nightfall_V2_t.sol`

-  3. `blockchain_assets/contracts/RoundRobinV2.sol`
+    - `blockchain_assets/contracts/RoundRobinV2.sol`
      `blockchain_assets/test_contracts/RoundRobin_V2.t.sol`

-  4. `blockchain_assets/test_contracts/RollupProofVerificationKey_V2.t.sol`
+    - `blockchain_assets/test_contracts/RollupProofVerificationKey_V2.t.sol`

-  5. `blockchain_assets/contracts/X509/X509V2.sol`
+    - `blockchain_assets/contracts/X509/X509V2.sol`
      `blockchain_assets/test_contracts/X509/X509_V2.t.sol`

-- Add V3 updates, and their related depoyer scripts.
+- To mimic the real life updaget, we add V3 updates of these contracts, and their related depoyer scripts, so you can follow the same pattern about how to write the deployment script if you need to upgrade contract.

-These are used in the tests, which shows updates are correctly done with its related script to deploy new updates onchain.
+    These are used in the test example in the last section of this file, which shows updates are correctly done with its related script to deploy new updates onchain.
 Scripts can be resused in future if we need to update any contract here, only need to change the name of new contracts.
 Note that every new version of contract need to claim which contract it's updating, for example:

 ```
 /// @custom:oz-upgrades-from blockchain_assets/contracts/proof_verification/RollupProofVerifier.sol:RollupProofVerifier
 ```
+    Belows are the version 3 contract and its deploy script contract.

-  1. `blockchain_assets/contracts/X509/X509V3.sol`
+  - `blockchain_assets/contracts/X509/X509V3.sol`
      `blockchain_assets/script/upgrade_X509_V3.s.sol`

-  2. `blockchain_assets/contracts/Nightfall_V3.sol`
+  - `blockchain_assets/contracts/Nightfall_V3.sol`
      `blockchain_assets/script/upgrade_Nightfall_V3.s.sol`

-  3. `blockchain_assets/contracts/RoundRobinV3.sol`
+  - `blockchain_assets/contracts/RoundRobinV3.sol`
      `blockchain_assets/script/upgrade_RoundRobin_V3.s.sol`

-  4. `blockchain_assets/script/replace_vk_from_toml.s.sol`
+  - `blockchain_assets/script/replace_vk_from_toml.s.sol`
      `blockchain_assets/nightfall_replace_vk.toml`

-  5. `blockchain_assets/contracts/proof_verification/RollupProofVerifierV2.sol`
+  - `blockchain_assets/contracts/proof_verification/RollupProofVerifierV2.sol`
      `blockchain_assets/script/upgrade_RollupProofVerifier_V2.s.sol`

-## Upgrade instruction
+## 6 Upgrade instruction

 Upgrades via UUPS replace the entire implementation behind the proxy.
 That means you can change function bodies in the new implementation even if the old ones weren’t virtual.
 The virtual/override pair only matters if your V2 contract inherits from V1 and overrides methods via Solidity inheritance.
 In V3 examples, you will find we have three types of new updation:

-1. replace the whole contract `blockchain_assets/contracts/X509/X509V3.sol`
+- replace the whole contract, e.g., `blockchain_assets/contracts/X509/X509V3.sol`

-2. overide one function in original contract: `blockchain_assets/contracts/Nightfall_V3.sol`
+- overide one function in original contract, e.g., `blockchain_assets/contracts/Nightfall_V3.sol`

-3. add a new function/change parameter: `blockchain_assets/contracts/RoundRobinV3.sol`
+- add a new function/change parameter, e.g., `blockchain_assets/contracts/RoundRobinV3.sol`

-### Two valid upgrade patterns
+### 6.1 Two valid upgrade patterns

 #### Replace implementation (no inheritance)